The most advanced ML Observability platform

 In this specific case, monitoring the total amount of true value predictions could have helped alert to the change in the behavior of the model, which potentially denied legitimate loan requests.
 In addition to these two approaches, it is always best practice to monitor the behavior of the features fed into the model as well.

 Aporia’s customizable ML monitoring solution is used by organizations around the world to ensure their models are working as intended while offering data science and ML teams full customization to fit their specific use cases.
-Try our Free Community Edition and start monitoring in minutes.
+Book a demo with our team and start monitoring in minutes.